zng-ui/zng/TODO/Optimizations.md

 General idea, reuse computed data for `UiNode` info, layout and render at widget boundaries if the widget or inner widgets did not request an update of these types.

-## `UiNode::render_update`

-Can record inserted range of the update for each widget and keep all update data in the `UsedFrameUpdate`, then copy from it on the new update.

 ## `UiNode::render`

 Webrender needs to support this?
 Can we implement our own display list?
-If so, we can do the same thing as the `render_update`, record ranges.
+If so, we can record the inserted range of display list, keep the old display list around, then copy from it to the new display list.
 Maybe even have the ranges expand in the view-process?

 ## `UiNode::measure` and `UiNode::arrange`